Tanay2Ghate/GNSS-Spoofing/frontend/README.md

-# 🛫 GNSS Spoofing Detection System (Airplane ML Project)
+# 🛫 GNSS Spoofing Detection System

 ## 📌 Project Overview
 This project detects whether an airplane GNSS signal is **spoofed or authentic** using Machine Learning.